samia-dola/Walmart-Sales-Analysis/README.md

 ![Sales   Revenue calculation](https://github.com/samia-dola/Walmart-Sales-Analysis/assets/150064729/74ca54a4-1b0b-4edc-a765-56444bd6ee49)

 ## 6. Project Insights
 In this data analysis project, I embarked on a journey to gain valuable insights from Walmart’s sales data.
-I satrted the work by preparing and exploring the dataset, cleaning any missing or null values, and engineering new features to help us uncover meaningful patterns.
+I started the work by preparing and exploring the dataset, cleaning any missing or null values, and engineering new features to help us uncover meaningful patterns.

 I addressed a variety of questions, ranging from understanding product performance and sales trends to diving into customer behavior.
 These insights are crucial for Walmart’s sales strategies and can guide future optimizations.